mirabelleagency/PayrollDesk/README.md

 The application stores data in `data/payroll.db` (SQLite).
 Override the location by setting the `PAYROLL_DATABASE_URL` environment variable.

+## Production database on Render (Postgres)

+Use PostgreSQL in production to avoid data loss across deploys and dyno restarts.

+1) Provision Postgres on Render
+- Create a managed Postgres named `payrolldeskdb` (or your choice).
+- On the database page, copy the Internal Connection String (preferred when the app also runs on Render).
+It looks like:
+	`postgresql://USER:PASSWORD@HOST:5432/payrolldeskdb?sslmode=require`

+2) Configure the web service environment variables
+- In your Render web service ("payroll-desk"), add/update:
+	- `PAYROLL_DATABASE_URL` = the Postgres connection string above
+	- `ENVIRONMENT` = `production`
+	- `LOCAL_DEV_SQLITE_FALLBACK` = `false` (or leave it unset)

+3) Redeploy/restart
+- Save the variables and trigger a deploy/restart so the app reconnects using Postgres.

+4) Verify the backend in production
+- Log in as an admin and open `/admin/diagnostics/db`.
+- You should see a JSON response with `dialect: "postgresql"` and `is_postgres: true`.

+Notes
+- Do not commit secrets in `render.yaml`; set them in the Render UI.
+- The included `render.yaml` targets branch `main` for deployments.

+Data migration from SQLite (optional)
+- If you already have data in `data/payroll.db` and need it in Postgres, create a one-off migration before switching.
+- We can provide a script that reads from `sqlite:///data/payroll.db` and writes to your Postgres URL, copying tables in a safe order.
+Ask for the "SQLite → Postgres migration script" to add it to the repo with a short runbook.

 ## Running Tests

 ```powershell